bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 }
 ```

-The enum is much easier to understand!
-And in previous Bevy versions, "inherited visibility" and "hidden" were essentially the only two options.
+Much easier to understand!
+In previous Bevy versions, "inherited visibility" and "hidden" were essentially the only two options.
 Now entities can opt to be visible, even if their parent is hidden!

 [`Visibility`]: https://docs.rs/bevy/0.10.0/bevy/render/view/enum.Visibility.html
 [`Entity`]: https://docs.rs/bevy/0.10.0/bevy/ecs/entity/index.html